asilvas/node-image-steam/README.md

 * Ignore Aspect Ratio (`i`, default: `false`) - If true will break aspect and resize to exact dimensions.
 * Can Grow (`cg`, default: `false`) - If `true`, will allow image to exceed the dimensions of the original.
+* Interpolator (`int`, default: `bicubic`) - Process to use for resizing, from fastest to slowest:
+  * nearest - Use nearest neighbour interpolation, suitable for image enlargement only.
+  * bilinear - Use bilinear interpolation, the default and fastest image reduction interpolation.
+  * bicubic - Use bicubic interpolation, which typically reduces performance by 5%.
+  * vertexSplitQuadraticBasisSpline (`vsqbs`) - Use VSQBS interpolation, which prevents "staircasing" and typically reduces performance by 5%.
+  * locallyBoundedBicubic (`lbb`) - Use LBB interpolation, which prevents some "acutance" and typically reduces performance by a factor of 2.
+  * nohalo - Use Nohalo interpolation, which prevents acutance and typically reduces performance by a factor of 3.

 Note: Width or Height are optional, but at least one must be provided.